Should You Incorporate a Company or Start a Sole Proprietorship or Partnership?

 Conclusion

-If your future business is a small one with few risks, sole proprietorships or partnerships may be suitable.
-However, if you plan to grow your business, or if you have many shareholders, a private limited company is more advisable.
+For a small business with minimal risks, sole proprietorships or partnerships may be appropriate.
+However, if you plan to grow your business, or if the business has multiple shareholders, a private limited company a private limited company is more advisable.

 Do approach us with your enquiries on the types of corporate structures available to you, and for advice on which structure would best suit your entrepreneurial needs.